Skip to main content

 • Treadmill use

-But keep in mind that almost any activity — including walking — could result in a fall.
-This is especially the case if you have or are taking:
+Keep in mind that almost any activity — including walking — could result in a fall.
+This is especially the case if you:

-• Certain medications, like those that cause sleepiness or confusion
+• Take certain medications, like those that cause sleepiness or confusion

-You should talk to your medical provider about your fall risk and degree of osteoporosis.
-Together, you can decide what activities you should avoid and which ones would be safe.
+Talk with your healthcare team about your fall risk and degree of osteoporosis.
+Together, you can decide which activities you should avoid and which ones would be safe.

-Movements that involve reaching/twisting should be avoided if you have osteoporosis.
-They can result in vertebral (spine) fractures.
+Avoid movements that involve reaching or twisting if you have osteoporosis.
+They can increase your risk of a fall and result in vertebral (spine) fractures.
 Spinal fractures are the most common type of fracture linked to osteoporosis.
 Some activities and exercises that require reaching and twisting movements include:

 What are the risks of exercising if you have osteoporosis?

-It is possible to injure yourself with exercise if you have osteoporosis — especially if you overdo it or perform exercises incorrectly.
-If you are new to balance training or strengthening exercises, consider working with a physical therapist to learn how to exercise and stretch safely.
+Anyone can have an injury when exercising, whether you overdo it or perform exercises incorrectly.
+But the stakes of an exercise-related injury are even higher if you have osteoporosis.
+If you’re new to balance training or strengthening exercises, consider working with a physical therapist to learn how to exercise and stretch safely.

 If you’ve had an osteoporosis-related fracture, or you’re at high risk for one, experts recommend you consult with a physical therapist before starting exercise.
 They can show you which exercises are safe to do, as well as how to do them.
 You can ask your primary care provider for a referral, or you can find physical therapy near you.

 While exercise is important for people with osteoporosis, it’s only one part of staying healthy.
-Diet and lifestyle changes and medications can also help you keep your bones as healthy as possible.
-Learning how to prevent falls is important too.
+Diet and lifestyle habits and medications can also help you keep your bones as healthy as possible.
+Learning how to prevent falls is important, too.

 Diet and lifestyle

 Getting plenty of calcium, vitamin D, and other bone-healthy nutrients in your diet will help keep your bones strong.
-Keep in mind that supplements are also an option if you need them.
-Your medical provider can help you determine whether or not you need calcium or vitamin D supplements.
+Bone-health supplements are also an option if you need them.
+Your healthcare team can help you figure out whether you need calcium or vitamin D supplements.

 It’s also helpful for your bones if you cut back on cigarette smoking and avoid drinking excessive amounts of alcohol.
 Both have been linked to an increased risk of fractures — including in men.